Up to 60% off sofas & mattresses — limited‑time deals.

 • You want a straightforward medium-firm hybrid at a low entry price.

-• You prefer a damped, stable surface over a bouncy, spring-forward feel.
+• You prefer a stable, damped surface over a bouncier, spring-forward feel.

 • You’re furnishing a guest room or first apartment and want predictable comfort.

-• Brooklyn Bedding Signature Hybrid: more configuration flexibility for firmness preferences.
+• Brooklyn Bedding Signature Hybrid: more firmness options if you want to fine-tune feel.

-• DreamCloud (hybrid): stronger “plush” presentation for people who want a richer top feel.
+• DreamCloud (hybrid): a plusher top for people who want a richer, thicker comfort layer.

 • Costco’s Novaform (memory foam): good for shoppers who want foam-heavy pressure relief without coils.